D-backs’ Gilbert throws no-hitter in first career start

 It’s been a brutal series for the Padres, who are struggling to keep up in the playoff race.
 San Diego still occupies the second NL wild-card spot but has fallen 10 games behind the NL West-leading San Francisco Giants.

+“You’ve got to tip the cap to Gilbert.
+It was obviously a special night for him,” Padres manager Jayce Tingler said.
+“We’ve been a part of two of them this year, and it’s a lot funner being on the other side, that’s for sure.
+Frustrating night.
+The balls we did hit hard were right at guys or they made really good plays or fly balls were on the track.”

-The Diamondbacks jumped out to a 5-0 lead in the first inning off Joe Musgrove (8-8), who needed 39 pitches to slog through nine batters.
+The Diamondbacks jumped out to a 5-0 lead in the first inning off Musgrove (8-8), who needed 39 pitches to slog through nine batters.
 Josh VanMeter doubled to leadoff the game and Marte brought him home with another double.

 David Peralta had an RBI single and then the 25-year-old Ellis had the big blow when he smacked Musgrove’s hanging breaking ball into the left field seats.